-This chapter presents a brief overview of ten critical sectors in Kazakhstan economy ranging from Agriculture and Food Processing Industry to Transportation.
-It also highlights the latest STI initiatives of the government of Kazakhstan towards diversifying the economy of the country with a view of reducing its dependence on natural sources.
+This chapter presents an overview of ten sectors in Kazakhstan ranging from Agriculture and Food Processing Industry to Transportation.
+It also highlights the latest STI initiatives of Kazakhstan which are aimed at diversifying the economy of the country with a view of not solely being dependent on the income of its natural resources.